Gilbert R. Cook

-Major General Gilbert Richard Cook (December 30, 1889 – September 19, 1963) was a senior United States Army officer.
-He had a thirty-six-year military career and served in both World War I and World War II.
+Gilbert Richard Cook (December 30, 1889 – September 19, 1963) was a senior United States Army officer.
+He had a 36-year military career and served in both World War I and World War II.
 During World War I he served in France and Germany, and commanded the 104th Infantry Division, and the XII Corps during World War II.

 Early career

 Cook was born in Texarkana, Arkansas.
 He graduated from the United States Military Academy at West Point in 1912 and was commissioned a second lieutenant of Infantry.
 Among his fellow graduates were Wade H. Haislip, Walter M. Robertson, Walton Walker, Raymond O. Barton and Millard Harmon, all of whom were future generals.

 He served on the Mexican Border in Arizona, New Mexico and Texas from 1912 to 1915.
-He married Doris Frederick on September 2, 1914 at Ft.
-Sam Houston, Texas.
+He married Doris Frederick on September 2, 1914, at Fort Sam Houston, Texas.
 In 1914, he served in the Panama Canal Zone and the Philippine Islands, then returned to the W.R.
 General Hospital in October 1915 from Panama.
-In June 1916 he reported to Fort Benjamin Harrison, Indiana for duty in mustering the National Guard for border patrol duty, and in July 1917, three months after the American entry into World War I, went to Jefferson barracks, Missouri for duty in recruiting.
+In June 1916 he reported to Fort Benjamin Harrison, Indiana, for duty in mustering the National Guard for border patrol duty, and in July 1917, three months after the American entry into World War I, went to Jefferson barracks, Missouri, for duty in recruiting.